maxviazov/Spring-Frameworks-/Migrating from earlier versions of the Spring Framework.md

 * Hibernate Validator 4.3
 * Hibernate ORM 3.6.10  _(note: to be deprecated as of Spring Framework 4.2, with Hibernate 4.2/4.3 recommended)_
 * Apache Tiles 2.2.2 _(note: to be deprecated as of Spring Framework 4.2, with Tiles 3.0.5 recommended)_
-* Apache HttpComponents 4.3 _(required for Spring's http.client package, recommended for all of Spring)_
+* Apache HttpComponents 4.3 _(required for Spring's http.client package, and for all of Spring as of 4.1.4)_
 * EhCache 2.4.7 _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.8 or later recommended)_
 * Quartz 1.8.6 _(note: minimum 2.1.4 as of Spring Framework 4.1, with Quartz 2.2.1 recommended)_
 * Jackson 1.8.6 _(note: minimum 2.1 as of Spring Framework 4.1, with Jackson 2.3 or later recommended)_